 But the great thing about this inexpensive business idea is that these are chores that need to be done repeatedly so once you've built up a clientele, you've created a regular flow of income - and there's nothing unpleasant about that!

-Requirements: Ladders, hoses, buckets etc. A head for heights and appropriate safety equipment.
+Requirements: Ladders, hoses, buckets etc. Have no fear of heights and appropriate safety equipment.

 Are you an extremely organized person who can successfully work to deadlines?